jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Chap/0_Standards/2_Pressure_Vessels.typ

 #import "../../../../3_Code/1_Fcns/0_Fcn_Main.typ": *
 /* -------------------------------------------------------------------------- */

-/* -------------------------------------------------------------------------- */
-These guidelines cover tanks that contain high-pressure compressed gas.
-Depending on the pressure range, the chosen gas, the type of storage, the material of the container, and the area of application, specific standards can be found.
-A more detailed explanation of this will be given in the following section.

-=== Fundamentals of Pressure Vessels <chap_1_0_3>
+=== Pressure Vessel Fundamentals <chap_1_0_3>
 Besides the aviation, according to @chap_1_0_1, one of the other main domains in which #gl_("swith", pl:true) can splitted up, is the domain of the pressure vessels.
 Following this, this subsection will first provide general basics about pressure tanks.
-Then, some distinctions will be made so that only information relevant to #gl_("swith", pl:true) can be used for further work.
+Then a depth investigation intot the different available tank Types shall be given.
+Since for practical applciaiton costs and current field of applicaitons are of high importance, they are adressed.
+Having provided basis, a pathway for chosing the right tank Type for #gl_("swith", pl:true) shall be given.
-Finally, concrete standards for pressure vessels are given in @chap_1_0_6
+Linking back to standrds, concrete standards for pressure vessels are given in @chap_1_0_6

 The goal is to find information that could help to improve the state of the art for certifiying #gl_("swith",pl:true).